6 Effective Ways to Maximize Your Closet Space

 Use the doors

 You can hang your hooks on the closet doors to store pajamas, belts, scarves, and handbags.
 You can also line the door with sleek storage blocks for accessories and jewelry.
 Another alternative is to buy over-the-door organizers to store minor items of clothing such as tank tops, lingerie, and t-shirts.
-Make sure you get a transparent organizer, so you can identify what’s inside each pocket.
+Make sure you get a professional home organizer, so you can identify what’s inside each pocket.

 Add a dresser